Little Apple... BIG DESTINATION

 | Topeka: 55

-Manhattan Regional Airport is located 5 miles west on Kansas Hwy 18, serviced by American Airlines/American Eagle, with direct jet service to Dallas-Fort Worth (three flights/day) and Chicago O'Hare (two daily flights).
+Manhattan Regional Airport is located 5 miles west of the central hotel district on Kansas Hwy 18, serviced by American Airlines/American Eagle, with direct jet service to Dallas-Fort Worth (three flights/day) and Chicago O'Hare (two daily flights; with third flight offered July 2018).
 Expansion of the terminal building has tripled to 42,000 square feet at the fastest-growing airport in Kansas.
 Check flights; purchase tickets at Fly MHK!
 Manhattan Regional Airport

 Kansas Jet Center